Advantages and Disadvantages of Debt Management Plans

 This should ensure that that you do not get into arrears or even miss payments to your priority debts.

-A Debt Management Company (DMC) will approach your creditors to advise your circumstances and highlight the advantages to them of accepting your pro rata payment offer.
-This will include requests to stop any interest and charges, and to not take any legal action against you.
+A Debt Management Company (DMC) will approach your creditors to advise them of your circumstances and highlight the advantages to them of accepting your pro rata payment offer.
+This will include requests to stop any interest and charges and to not take any legal action against you.